Service Coordination Programs

 - How to opt in or out of the program

-Care Management Program outreach and ongoing management for our members will be made by phone.
-All calls are live between Care Managers and the member.
+Service Coordination Program outreach and ongoing management for our members will be made by phone.
+All calls are live between Service Coordinators and the member.
 If you do not want to join any of these programs, you can opt out at any time by calling the same number.
 This means that we will take you out of the program but it will not affect your benefits.